aliyun/terraform-provider-alicloud/website/docs/r/edas_k8s_application.html.markdown

 * `envs` - (Optional, ForceNew)  Deployment environment variables, the format must conform to the JSON object array, such as: `{"name":"x","value":"y"},{"name":"x2","value":"y2"}`, If you want to cancel the configuration, you need to set an empty JSON array "" to indicate no configuration.
 * `pre_stop` - (Optional) Execute script before stopping
 * `post_start` - (Optional) Execute script after startup
-* `liveness` - (Optional) Container survival status monitoring, format such as: {"failureThreshold": 3,"initialDelaySeconds": 5,"successThreshold": 1,"timeoutSeconds": 1,"tcpSocket":{"host":"", "port":8080} }.
+* `liveness` - (Optional) Container survival status monitoring, format such as: `{"failureThreshold": 3,"initialDelaySeconds": 5,"successThreshold": 1,"timeoutSeconds": 1,"tcpSocket":{"host":"", "port":8080} }`.
 * `readiness` - (Optional) Container service status check.
 If the check fails, the traffic passing through K8s Service will not be transferred to the container.
-The format is: {"failureThreshold": 3,"initialDelaySeconds": 5,"successThreshold": 1,"timeoutSeconds": 1, "httpGet": {"path": "/consumer","port": 8080,"scheme": "HTTP","httpHeaders": [{"name": "test","value": "testvalue"} ]}}.
+The format is: `{"failureThreshold": 3,"initialDelaySeconds": 5,"successThreshold": 1,"timeoutSeconds": 1, "httpGet": {"path": "/consumer","port": 8080,"scheme": "HTTP","httpHeaders": [{"name": "test","value": "testvalue"} ]}}`.
 * `nas_id` - (Optional) The ID of the mounted NAS must be in the same region as the cluster.
 It must have an available mount point creation quota, or its mount point must be on a switch in the VPC.
 If it is not filled in and the mountDescs field exists, a NAS will be automatically purchased and mounted on the switch in the VPC by default.
 * `mount_descs` - (Optional, ForceNew) Mount configuration description, as a serialized JSON.
 For example: `[{"nasPath": "/k8s","mountPath": "/mnt"},{"nasPath": "/files","mountPath": "/app/files"}]`.
 Among them, nasPath refers to the file storage path; mountPath refers to the path mounted in the container.
 * `local_volume` - (Optional, ForceNew) The configuration of the host file mounted to the container.
 For example: `[{"type":"","nodePath":"/localfiles","mountPath":"/app/files"},{"type":"Directory","nodePath":"/mnt", "mountPath":"/app/storage"}]`.
 Among them, nodePath is the host path; mountPath is the path in the container; type is the mount type.